In Victory: Magnanimity

 Surely the KGB, who ran Ted Hall as a spy, knew about his brother?
 Perhaps even first…?

-A Wilderness of Mirrors My dinner companion, (who had a hand in his agencies counterintelligence group,) “acted” surprised about the connection between the two…
+My dinner companion, (who had a hand in his agencies counterintelligence group,) “acted” surprised about the connection between the two…

-Fred Terman – the Cover Story I’d heard of Terman but I didn’t really know what he did – his biography said that he was one of the preeminent radio engineers in the 1930’s literally writing the textbooks.
+I’d heard of Terman but I didn’t really know what he did – his biography said that he was one of the preeminent radio engineers in the 1930’s literally writing the textbooks.
 He was the professor who helped his students Bill Hewlett and David Packard start a company in 1939.
 In World War II he headed up something called the Harvard Radio Research Lab.
 There was plenty in his biography about his post WWII activities: chair of electrical engineering in 1937, dean of engineering in 1946, provost in 1955.
 He started the Stanford Honors Co-op in 1954 which allowed companies in the valley to send their engineers to Stanford graduate engineering programs.

 Since I was interested in the history of Silicon Valley, Entrepreneurship, and now Terman, I began to understand that Terman had a lot to do with the proliferation of microwave companies in Silicon Valley in the 1950’s and ’60’s.
 But how?
 And why?
 So I started to read all I could find on the development of microwaves.
 That led me back to the history of radar in World War II – and a story you may not know.

-What Does WWII Have to Do with Silicon Valley?
 Just a quick history refresher.
 In December 1941, the Japanese attack Pearl Harbor, and Germany declares war on the United States.
 And while the Soviets are fighting the Germans in massive land battles in eastern Europe, until the allies invade Western Europe in June 1944, the only way the U.S. and Britian can affect German war-fighting capability is by mounting a Strategic Bombing campaign, from England.
 Their goal was to destroy the German capability to wage war by aerial bombing the critical infrastructure of the German war machine.

 The allies bombed the German petroleum infrastructure, aircraft manufacturing infrastructure, chemical infrastructure, and transportation infrastructure.
 The Americans and British split up the air campaign: the British bombed at night, the Americans during the day.

-The Odds Weren’t Good These bombers flew for 7+ hours from England and over occupied Europe, through a gauntlet of intense antiaircraft fire and continuous attack by German fighter planes.
+These bombers flew for 7+ hours from England and over occupied Europe, through a gauntlet of intense antiaircraft fire and continuous attack by German fighter planes.
 And they got it coming and going to the target.

-But what the bomber crews didn’t know was that the antiaircraft fire and German fighters they encountered were controlled via a sophisticated radar-guidedelectronic air defense system covering all of occupied Europe and Germany.
+But what the bomber crews didn’t know was that the antiaircraft fire and German fighters they encountered were controlled via a sophisticated radar-guided electronic air defense system covering all of occupied Europe and Germany.

 The German electronic air defense system was designed to detect the allied bomber raids, target and aim the German radar-guided weapons, and destroy the American and British bombers.
 The German air defense system had 100’s of early warning radars, and thousands of radar controlled anti-aircraft guns, and Ground Controlled Intercept radars to guide the fighters into the bombers.